 - 12 Reasons Women Must Invest

-Unlike what Irene thought, it is possible to invest in the stock market with little money, say USD 1,000.
+Unlike what Irene thought, it is possible to invest in the stock market with little money, say EUR 1,000.

-And with the above, you would have a low-cost, well-diversified, and balanced portfolio that would serve you well over the long run, even as you transition to a beginner to an experienced investor.
+You would then have a low-cost, well-diversified, and balanced portfolio that would serve you well over the long run, even as you transition from a beginner to an experienced investor.

-(Note: you could technically start investing with less than USD 1,000.
+(Note: you could technically start investing with less than EUR 1,000.
 But because online trading platforms typically have minimum transaction fees, it would not be very economical to do so with smaller amounts).

 HANDPICKED RELATED CONTENT